zs144/P300-BCI/Weekly/week14/week14_slides.md

 1. Topic 1: Introduce CNN to the EEG-based BCI
 2. Topic 2: What is EEGNet?
+3. Topic 3: My implementation and questions
-3. Topic 3: Thoughts on some other DL methods (LM)
+4. Topic 4: Thoughts on other DL methods (with LM focus)

 ---
 ## Topic 1: Introduce CNN to the EEG-based BCI